hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/sort.md

 attr_name | The name by which the function will be invoked SORT  | Required dataset_name | The dataset to perform action on
-\- | Optional, used when sorting descendingly /decreasing field(s) | field or fields for sort
+\- | Optional, used when sorting descending /decreasing field(s) | field or fields for sort

 <br>